EJDiamond/Music-Trivia/README.md

 ## Content

-- A javascript quiz making tutorial was used and altered to help build the site [YouTube Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2788s)
+- A javascript quiz making tutorial was used, altered and expanded upon to help build the site [YouTube Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2788s)
-- Instructions for how to store in the local storage was used from [YouTube Tutorial](https://www.youtube.com/watch?v=jfOv18lCMmw)
+- Instructions for how to store in the local storage were used from [YouTube Tutorial](https://www.youtube.com/watch?v=jfOv18lCMmw)
 - An open trivia database was used to gather questions for the quiz [Quiz Database](https://opentdb.com/api_config.php)

 ## Media